The coat of arms of Maximilian Silvestri emblazoned by me.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Garnished, Angueira Duro, Jesus, Pointed, Azure, Bearded, Boa, Overall, Wreath, Crined, Base, Carnation, Upon (wreath), Crest, Five, Bookmark, Crown, Mural crown, Created, Celtic cross, Cross of Saint Brigid, Four, Outlined in sable, Dexter, Doubled, Two, Durkan, John Paul, In chief, In pile, In base, In saltire, Coat of arms, Scroll, Personal, Gules, Leaf, Illuminated, Interpreted, Chief, Motto, Semi-circular, Or, Leather, Argent, Oak, Vert, Grasping, One and Tree.
+Between, Garnished, Angueira Duro, Jesus, Pointed, Azure, Bearded, Boa, Overall, Crined, Base, Carnation, Five, Bookmark, Crown, Mural crown, Created, Celtic cross, Cross of Saint Brigid, Cross couped, Four, Outlined in sable, Dexter, Heraldic document, Two, Durkan, John Paul, In chief, In pile, In base, In saltire, Interlaced, Coat of arms, Sword, Scroll, Fructed, Personal, Gules, Leaf, Illuminated, Interpreted, Chief, Semi-circular, Or, Leather, Argent, Oak, Vert, Grasping, One and Tree.

 Dr. Antonio Salmerón y Cabañas,